MfE-NZ/mfe-latex-templates/README.md

 MPI LaTeX Templates
 =========================

-This package generates LaTeX class and style files to create New Zealand Ministry for Primary Industries (MPI) fisheries reports.
+This package generates LaTeX class and style files to create Ministry for the Environment (MFE) and Statistics NZ Environmental Reporting Series reports.
 The style files can be built and installed manually, or can be installed using debian packages on Linux systems.

 ## Installing the package